 The Dragon Hotel, 150 Whitehall Road, Leeds, West Yorkshire, LS12 4TJ.

 The Stump Cross

 As proper pubs go, The Stump Cross in Morley should do the trick.
 It’s got a traditional feel but a recent makeover has brought it up to date a little.
 While it’s charming on the inside, it also has a sizeable outdoor area that’s great in the summer.
 It’s split into two, with a patio area looking out across a grassy seating space, providing the perfect spot for a pint in the sun – we’d recommend one of the local cask ales.

-The Stump Cross, Britannia Road, Morley, Leeds, LS27 0DD.
+The Stump Cross, Britannia Road, Morley, Leeds, West Yorkshire, LS27 0DD.

 Nope, Gazza hasn’t got himself into the House of Lords… yet.
 The Lord Gascoigne is a family friendly pub at the heart of Garforth with a focus on quality food and drink that looks after the whole family.
 Luckily, they also have a hefty beer garden too.
-It’s the perfect size for those warm summer days, with tables to sit out and enjoy a bite or a drink and green space for any little ones you want to bring along.
+It’s the perfect size for those warm summer days – there are tables to sit out and enjoy a bite or a drink as well as green space and a play area for any little ones you want to bring along.

 Lord Gascoigne, 6 Aberford Road, Garforth, Leeds, LS25 1PX.